-Experts on Wednesday said that they had counted a total of 22 vaquita porpoises in the Gulf of Mexico, the Los Angeles Times reports.
-That's the only place where the creatures—the smallest of the world's cetaceans, an order which includes dolphins—live.
+Experts on Wednesday said that they had counted a total of 22 vaquita porpoises in the Gulf of California, the Los Angeles Times reports.
+That's the only place where the creatures—the smallest of the world's cetaceans, an order which includes dolphins—live.*

 As Ben Goldfarb wrote in his 2018 Pacific Standard feature, "The Endling: Watching a Species Vanish in Real Time," vaquitas are "a headache to study."
 They're elusive: They avoid loud boat engines, and they don't show off with flashy jumps or splashes.
 The researchers who issued the new report used acoustic monitors to reach their count.